Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Additional Support for MinervaRL

+The expected number of ACR-generation cycles needed to obtain these $L$ accepted traces is at most $L/\alpha$.
+Consequently, once this threshold is reached, the probability that standard RLVR still misses the correct answer in $k$ rollouts is at most $\zeta$. \end{theorem}

+\emph{Proof sketch.} By Assumption~\ref{ass:distill}, each successful distillation update increases $\log p_\theta(a^\star\mid x)$ by at least $\Delta$ until the threshold $\varepsilon_{k,\zeta}$ is reached.
+Therefore $L$ accepted distillation updates suffice.
+By Assumption~\ref{ass:exposure}, each ACR-generation cycle produces an accepted trace with conditional probability at least $\alpha$, so the expected number of cycles required to obtain $L$ accepted traces is at most $L/\alpha$.
+Finally, once $p_\theta(a^\star\mid x)\ge\varepsilon_{k,\zeta}$, Lemma~\ref{lem:detectability} implies that the probability of missing the correct answer in $k$ standard RLVR rollouts is at most $\zeta$. $\square$

-\paragraph{Scope and limitations.} The result above is intentionally narrow: it explains how MinervaRL can reduce the incidence of \emph{zero-reward} prompts under a \emph{fixed, small rollout budget} by seeding verified trajectories and distilling them onto the original prompt.
-It does \emph{not} claim that answer-conditioned traces are faithful proofs, nor that the mechanism will transfer to domains like mathematics where conditioning on the final answer may not teach the model to derive it.
+\paragraph{Scope and limitations.} This argument is intentionally narrow.
+It explains how MinervaRL can reduce the incidence of zero-success rollout groups under a fixed, small rollout budget by seeding verified traces and distilling them onto the original prompt.
+It does not claim that ACR traces are faithful proofs, that every accepted trace improves general reasoning, or that answer conditioning is sufficient in domains where knowing the final answer does not help construct a valid derivation.